 What is a construction management competition like?
-Watch this!

 For an industry perspective of the ASC competitions, take a look at this marketing video produced by BlueBeam featuring our VDC team.